Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Discussions

-As pointed out in Section \ref{section:problem_formulation}, although we focused on a single user in our problem modeling, practical cases involving multiple users running independent services can be considered by setting cost functions related to the background traffic generated by other users, as in Section \ref{sub:realWorldSimulation}.
-For more complicated cases such as multiple users sharing the same service, or where the placement of different services is strongly coupled and reflected in the cost value, we can formulate the problem as an MDP with larger state space.
-The details are left for future work where we envision similar approximation techniques as in this paper can be used to approximately solve the resulting MDP.
+\textbf{Single/Multiple Users:} As pointed out in Section \ref{section:problem_formulation}, although we have focused on a single user in our problem modeling, practical cases involving multiple users running independent services can be considered by setting cost functions related to the background traffic generated by other users, as in Section \ref{section:RealWorldTraces}.
+For more complicated cases such as multiple users sharing the same service, or where the placement of different services is strongly coupled and reflected in the cost value, we can formulate the problem as an MDP with larger state space (similarly to the generalized cost model discussed above).